Advancing QUAlity of CLimate services for European Water

 Coordinator: Dr. Berit Arheimer, Swedish Meteorological and Hydrological Institute (SMHI)

-Partners: The AQUACLEW project has 8 partners from 6 European countries (SE, SP, AT, DE, DK, FR): SMHI Sweden (Coord.), TU Dortmund University (Germany), University of Innsbruck, Unit of Hydraulic Engineering (Austria), University of Natural Resources and Life Sciences (Austria), Geological Survey of Denmark and Greenland (Denmark), University of Cordoba (Spain), University of Granada (Spain), Irstea, Antony (France)
+Partners: AQUACLEW has 8 partners from 6 European countries (SE, SP, AT, DE, DK, FR): SMHI Sweden (Coord.), TU Dortmund University (Germany), University of Innsbruck, Unit of Hydraulic Engineering (Austria), University of Natural Resources and Life Sciences (Austria), Geological Survey of Denmark and Greenland (Denmark), University of Cordoba (Spain), University of Granada (Spain), Irstea, Antony (France)

 Start: 1st September 2017

 Contact @Irstea Antony: Vazken Andréassian